Skip to main content

 How Does Deep Learning Work?

-Machine Learning (ML)
+What is Machine Learning (ML)?

 Machine Learning

-Machine learning is a member of the artificial intelligence family that aims to create software that can automatically learn from past data to gain knowledge and gradually improve its learning behavior to make the right predictions depending on the new data.
+Machine learning is a member of the artificial intelligence family that aims to create software that can automatically learn from past data to gain knowledge and gradually improve its learning behavior to make the correct predictions depending on the new data.

 How Does Machine Learning Work?

-Machine learning primarily involves two different approaches, supervised learning, and unsupervised learning.
+Machine learning primarily involves two different approaches: supervised learning and unsupervised learning.

 Useful Link: Top 15 AWS Machine Learning Tools in the Cloud

-Supervised Learning
+A) Supervised Learning

 Supervised learning is an algorithm that learns from labeled training data to help machines predict the output.
 It deals with the unlabelled data.
 It is a subcategory of machine learning and artificial intelligence.

-Unsupervised Learning
+B) Unsupervised Learning

 Unsupervised learning uses machine learning algorithms to cluster and analyze hidden patterns in input data without regard to output.
 It allows users to perform more complicated tasks compared to supervised learning.
 Unsupervised learning algorithms include neural networks, clustering, anomaly detection, and more.